Saint Mary's Gaels

 The Saint Mary's Gaels are the athletic teams that compete at Saint Mary's College of California in Moraga, California.
 The nickname applies to the college's intercollegiate NCAA Division I teams and to the school's club sports teams.
 Most varsity teams compete in the West Coast Conference.
+On September 11, 2025, SF Gate announced the school would add water polo and swimming and diving for both men and women effective for the 2026-27 school year.

 The Gaels name

 "The Gaels are an ethno-linguistic group which spread from Ireland to Scotland and the Isle of Man.
 Their language is of the Gaelic (Goidelic) family, a division of Insular Celtic languages.
 The word in English was adopted in 1810 from Scottish Gaelic Gaidheal (compare Irish Gaedhealg and Old Irish Goídeleg) to designate a Highlander (OED).
 Gael or Goídeleg was first used as a collective term to describe people from Ireland; it is thought to have come from Welsh Gwyddel (Old Welsh Goídel), originally "raider", now "Irish person".
 Many people who do not speak Gaelic consider themselves to be 'Gaels' in a broader sense because of their ancestry and heritage."

 The nickname was given to the school's football team (now discontinued) in 1926 by Pat Frayne, a writer for the now defunct San Francisco Call-Bulletin.
 The school's previous nickname was the Saints, although the baseball team was known as the Phoenix until the 1940s.